 Properly matching your equipment pays off

 Taking the time and making the investment to correctly match the components of split-system A/C units will work to your benefit.
 Not only will this ensure efficiency, system longevity and warranty validation, but it could also earn you some extra cash.
 Many utility companies offer rebates for energy-smart HVAC upgrades and by installing efficient equipment before the end of 2013 you could take advantage of federal tax credits.
 Be sure to request proof of a performance-matched system from your contractor.

-For advice on replacing split-system A/C units, contact the pros at Wood Air Conditioning, Inc. We serve residents of Mount Pleasant, Sulpher Springs, Pittsburg, Daingerfield, Mount Vernon, Omaha, Naples, Winnsboro and surrounding areas.
+For advice on replacing split-system A/C units, contact the pros at Wood Air Conditioning & Plumbing, Inc. We serve residents of Mount Pleasant, Sulpher Springs, Pittsburg, Daingerfield, Mount Vernon, Omaha, Naples, Winnsboro and surrounding areas.